Sony Pictures Decides To Offer ‘Clean’ Versions of Select Movies

 Of course, Movieguide® can’t recommend all of these movies, even if edited, due to dangerous or anti-Christian messages inherent in the story, so please still read the reviews.
 That said, Movieguide® commends Sony for taking the step in the right direction of providing families with safe entertainment.

 To support Sony’s Clean Version initiative Sign Here!Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!